mui/material-ui/docs/src/pages/components/image-list/image-list.md

 ## Custom image list

 In this example the items have a customized titlebar, positioned at the top and with a custom gradient `titleBackground`.
 The secondary action `IconButton` is positioned on the left.
-The `spacing` prop is used to adjust the gap between items.
+The `gap` prop is used to adjust the gap between items.

 {{"demo": "pages/components/image-list/CustomImageList.js", "hideEditButton": true, "defaultCodeOpen": false}}